mongodb/stitch-android-sdk/README.md

 		<uses-permission android:name="android.permission.WAKE_LOCK" />
 		```

-2. Once logged in, you can either create a GCM Push Provider by asking BaaS for the provider information or providing it in your **baas.properties**
+2. Once logged in, you can either create a GCM Push Provider by asking Stitch for the provider information or providing it in your **stitch.properties**
 3. To create a GCM Push Provider from properties, simply use the provided factory method:

 	```
 	final PushClient pushClient = _client.getPush().forProvider(GCMPushProviderInfo.fromProperties());
 	```
-	* Note: This assumed you've set the **push.gcm.senderId** and **push.gcm.service** property in your **baas.properties**
+	* Note: This assumed you've set the **push.gcm.senderId** and **push.gcm.service** property in your **stitch.properties**

-4. To create a GCM Push Provider by asking BaaS, you must use the *getPushProviders* method and ensure a GCM provider exists:
+4. To create a GCM Push Provider by asking Stitch, you must use the *getPushProviders* method and ensure a GCM provider exists:

 	```
 	_client.getPushProviders().addOnSuccessListener(new OnSuccessListener<AvailablePushProviders>() {